Utah Best Places to Retire - A Guide

 Economy & Home Prices in Utah

-Utah's 2011 inflation adjusted per capita income at $23,650 was below the U.S. average.
+Utah's 2012 household income, $58,164, was higher than surrounding states.
 Tourism and mineral extraction is important to the economy, along with hi-tech.
-The median home in the Salt Lake City area in the 3rd quarter of 2011 sold for $150,500 (NAR).
-In early 2012 the state median price of a home was $146,200 according to Zillow.com.
-Homes in the Park City region can easily cost $1 million, although the market became very slow starting in 2007.
+The median home in the Salt Lake City area in the 3rd quarter of 2014 the Zillow home value index was $247,600.
+In 2014 the Zillow Home Value Index was $216,800 according to Zillow.com.
+Homes in the Park City region can easily cost $1 million or more.

 Marginal Income Tax Rates.
 Utah has changed in 2009 to a 5% flat rate income tax.